pipct/propreantepenultimate-card/README.txt

 §2.5              Go to step 1.

 §3              Card Matches:
-§3.1              BasicMatch(A, B) is defined to only be true if:
+§3.1              BasicMatch(A, B) is true if and only if:
 §3.1.1              - The rank of A is equal to the rank of B, or §3.1.2              - A is a Queen of Hearts and B is any King, or §3.1.3              - A is a King of Hearts and B is any Queen, or